-Most fans manufactured by Twin City Fan & Blower are factory balanced prior to shipment.
-Certain high horsepower, large or unusual voltage fans, may not be run as an assembly due to power constraints, however the rotors have been dynamically balanced.
+All fans manufactured by Twin City Fan & Blower are factory balanced prior to shipment.
 Installation variables, handling and movement of the fan during shipment may cause the rotating assembly to shift.
 Balance should be checked once the fan is installed.
 If a final trim balance is required, it is the end user's responsibility to bring the fan back to factory specifications.
 Final trim balancing is not the responsibility of Twin City Fan & Blower.
 Refer to the Vibration Guidelines table below.